aws-actions/aws-codebuild-run-build/README.md

 The CodeBuild `startBuild` is called, checking out the commit that triggered the workflow.
-The action waits for the build to complete while logging from the build CloudWatchLog.
+The action waits for the build to complete while logging everything written to the build's CloudWatch Logs logstream.
 This action will succeed on a build status of `SUCCEEDED` and fail for everything else.
 The build's status is the same as this actions status.